VISITING THE HISTORICAL TOWN OF BAGAMOYO

 Lastly we checked out this massive Baobab tree that has been standing proudly and magnificently since the 13th century!
 If it could talk, the stories it could tell!

-It is said that if you wish to add more years to your life, you walk round the tree in a clockwise fashion as many time as you want, one walk about giving you one year, if you're suicidal and want to shave some years then its anti clockwise for you.
-As I went round the tree,I mean why not, I wondered why anyone would opt for the anti clockwise thing,i'm sure its quicker to end one’s life by crucifying oneself to a tomato plant by the thumbs.
+It is said that if you wish to add more years to your life, you walk round the tree in a clockwise fashion as many time as you want, one walk about giving you one year, if you're suicidal and want to shave some years then its anti clockwise for you. i gave the clockwise walk ago.

 Also, witch craft was/is practiced on this tree, if you wished to harm or kill an enemy, one would get a nail and hammer it in and wait for the gods to do the rest.
 The more urgently and thoroughly you wished to kill your foe, the bigger the nail!
 There were some big ass nails in that tree.

-The tour was done and I was a very happy and satisfied individual. me and J talked about how funny it was people could live in a country so rich in history and culture and not bother to check it out, just sad!
+The tour was done and I was a very happy and satisfied individual.
+John and I talked about how funny it was people could live in a country so rich in history and culture and not bother to check it out, just sad!

 We then went to the Funky squid beach for a bit and I snacked on some prawns.Sofie and Dawn joined us at this point.

 We went to one of the shacks in town for some chicken and chips mayai,I opted for some beef sticks which turned out to be tougher than leather!
 Poor cow died in vain I tell you.
 The highlight was the sugarcane juice, it was so refreshing with its hints of lemon and ginger, I really must try and find it when I get home.